48763/devops-note/service/nginx/log-format.md

 ### request_completion

-“OK” if a request has completed, or an empty string otherwise
+"OK" if a request has completed, or an empty string otherwise
 ```log
 OK
 ```